Schedule of vaccinations

 The schedule of vaccinations applies to people living in France regardless of their nationality.
 Some vaccinations are mandatory, others are recommended.
 Specific rules apply for certain persons exposed to a particular risk or in a professional context.
 There are special rules for a child born since 2018.

-Reimbursable expenses related to the schedule of vaccinations administered in yellow fever vaccination centers in connection with the vaccination of travelers by health professionals in those centers may be covered by the health insurance, the compulsory part of which is covered by the health insurance.
+The reimbursable vaccines for the schedule of vaccinations administered in yellow fever vaccination centers, in conjunction with the vaccination of the traveler by the health professionals of these centers, may be covered by the sickness insurance, which is compulsory for the part.

 General case